csiebler/video-translation/README.md

 python 01_... and so on
 ```

 Optionally, also adapt `settings.yml` if you want to add or remove additional languages.
 See [supported languages](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support?tabs=stt-tts#supported-languages) for a full list of speaker voices.
+Furthermore you can use the `overdub_original_audio` setting to determine, if the original audio track should be used in the translated video.
+In this case, the original track is automatically lowered in volume when the original voice was speaking, and then replaced with the translated, synthesized voice.